ddd-ruby/ddd-ruby-hugo/content/getting-started/index.md

 ---
 title: "Getting started"
 date: "2014-03-29"
-description: "This should be a more useful description"
+description: "Why should be be interested in DDD?"
-categories:
-    - "hugo"
-    - "fun"
-    - "test"
 ---

-Write about how to start with DDD in Ruby
+Motivate the reader to dive deeper in DDD concepts by gently introducing him to some basic material.
+Also explain how Ruby and DDD applied together help to maintain agile and flexible applications.